2022 Regions Cup Teams

 X.) Opting Out: Competitors will be asked to either accept or decline being on a team.
 In the event a competitor declines, the next highest scoring eligible competitor in the respective category will be named to the Regional Team.

 XI.)
-Naming of Reserve athlete/horse combinations: Reserve athlete/horse combinations will be named to the Regional Teams in each of the three categories.
-In naming the reserve athlete/horse combinations, the same procedure as described in numbers VI, VII, VIII and IX above will be used for the second highest scoring athlete/horse combination in each of the three categories.
+Naming of Reserve athlete/horse combinations: Reserve athlete/horse combinations will be named to the Regional Teams in each of the four categories.
+In naming the reserve athlete/horse combinations, the same procedure as described in numbers VI, VII, VIII and IX above will be used for the second highest scoring athlete/horse combination in each of the four categories.
 Reserve athlete/horse combinations will be substituted only once the athlete/horse combination they would be replacing has withdrawn from the Finals class(es).
 Reserve athlete/horse combinations may be substituted up to the start of the first US Dressage Finals class of each category.

 REGIONS CUP COMPETITION (at US Dressage Finals):